chemsallioua/SynchroPMU/README.md

 - added library installation with cmake.
 - now it's easily possible to stub the arithmetic functions with user implementations.
 - added a test script and a Makefile to test the library with __gprof__.
 - optimized the FFT function to work faster when input window is power of 2, and also added the -03 flag to GCC for optimized compiling.
+- the library supports logging with different levels: 0 (no logging), 1 (only errors), 2 (errors and info logs), 3 (errors, info and debug logs).

 ## __Building the library__
 To build the library, first make sure that you have the following build tools are installed: